Temasys/SkylinkJS/demo/README.md

 You may also choose to access the `/demo/index.html` page for the list of all demos available.

 ### demo/app
-In this demo, it contains the overview of all functionalities of Skylink which you can choose to integrate in your Web Application.
+In this demo, you can find an example of the overview of all functionalities of Skylink which you can choose to integrate in your Web Application.

 ##### Functionalities covered
 `disableAudio()`, `disableVideo()`, `enableAudio()`, `enableVideo()`, `getPeerInfo()`, `getUserData()`, `init()`, `getUserMedia()`, `joinRoom()`, `leaveRoom()`, `lockRoom()`, `muteStream()`, `on()`, `refreshConnection()`, `respondBlobRequest()`, `sendBlobData()`, `sendMessage()`, `sendP2PMessage()`, `sendStream()`, `setUserData()`, `shareScreen()`, `stopScreen()`, `stopStream()`, `unlockRoom()`